Frequently Asked Questions about the Analysis Function

 The function aims to improve the analytical capability of the Civil Service.
 The mission of the function is to support everyone in government to make informed decisions so that policy and operations can be evidenced and deliver value for money, and improve the lives of the people of the UK.

 The Analysis Function is just one of several Civil Service Functions.

 Analysis in government is delivered by members of analytical government professions and the wider analytical community.

 The government profession groups within the Analysis Function include:

-- Digital Data and Technology Profession
+- Government Digital and Data profession

 - Government Actuary’s Department

 - Government Geography Profession

 The difference between the Analysis Function and the analytical professions